othis001/ksat/README.md

 # Boolean Formulae, Hypergraphs and Combinatorial Topology

-A collection of C++ programs used for the following article: http://arxiv.org/abs/0808.0739 .
+A collection of C++ programs developed for the following article: http://arxiv.org/abs/0808.0739 .
 The descriptions are given below.

 ## findEuler